Only a handful of exceptionally talented musicians ever merit the term 'virtuoso'.

 The best virtuosos of all time

-Pianist Earl Wild (1915-2010)
+Earl Wild (1915-2010)

 I had the privilege of interviewing the US pianist Earl Wild late on in his life but, alas, never had the chance to see him play live.
 I was first made aware of his brilliance when a friend recommended his thrilling performances of the four Rachmaninov piano concertos with the Royal Philharmonic Orchestra under Jascha Horenstein, recorded in 1965 – they remain my favourite recordings to this day.

 Wild was an exceptionally gifted pianist: at the age of three he was already playing selected melodies from opera overtures.
 He had some great teachers, too, including Paul Dogureau (who had learned from Ravel) and Egon Petri, a pupil of Busoni.
+Blessed with a peerless technique, his repertoire took in everything from Bach to jazz.
+It was, perhaps, that sense of spontaneity that goes with playing jazz that made his live performances of classical music so fresh and exciting.
+Jeremy Pound, deputy editor

-Pianist Frédéric Chopin (1810-1849)
+Frédéric Chopin (1810-1849)

 Liszt may loom large in the modern imagination as the great piano whizz of his age, but if I had a time machine to take me back to the Romantic era, it’s Chopin I would really like to hear.

-Fellow pianist-composer Robert Schumann noted down what his feelings on it were: ‘It was an unforgettable picture to see Chopin sitting at the piano like a clairvoyant, lost in his dreams, to see how his vision communicated itself through his playing and how, at the end of each piece, he had the sad habit of running one finger over the length of the plaintive keyboard, as though to tear himself forcibly away from his dream.’
+By all accounts, his own playing was all about beautiful sound, the singing voice, intimacy and eloquence.
+To hear him play his own remarkable piano works must have been quite something.
+Fellow pianist-composer Robert Schumann did just that, and noted: ‘It was an unforgettable picture to see Chopin sitting at the piano like a clairvoyant, lost in his dreams, to see how his vision communicated itself through his playing and how, at the end of each piece, he had the sad habit of running one finger over the length of the plaintive keyboard, as though to tear himself forcibly away from his dream.’
+Rebecca Franks, former managing editor

 More of the greatest virtuosos we wish we'd heard

-Cellist Mstislav Rostropovich (1927-2007)
+Mstislav Rostropovich (1927-2007)

-Anyone who saw Rostropovich in action was incredibly lucky.
+Anyone who saw Mstislav Rostropovich in action was incredibly lucky.
 He could breathe new fire into the most familiar repertoire and inspired some of the 20th century’s greatest composers to write new works.
 Just imagine being at a Shostakovich or Prokofiev premiere.

 Rostropovich's large, sculpted hands were a perfect fit for the cello.
 He was also, famously, gifted with a brilliant memory, which he trained hard. result: he was able to memorise music instantly, and could perform everything (including new works) without the music.
 He famously learned Shostakovich’s Cello Concerto No. 1 from memory in just three days.
+Michael Beek, reviews editor

-Pianist Sergei Rachmaninov (1873-1943)
+Sergei Rachmaninov (1873-1943)

 Anyone with a hand span of over an octave, giving them the ability to reach eye-watering intervals, is always going to be worth a watch.
 Rachmaninov’s 13-note spread marked him out in the piano world, but perhaps what made him a legend were his clear, crisp textures, incredible technique and voicing.